20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 In this second chapter in the Bourne series, we see Jason Bourne (Matt Damon) fighting the assassin Jarda (Marton Csokas) with a newspaper.

 I like the creativity and dirty fighting in the Bourne movies.
 The choreographed fight has some Krav Maga mixed with Escrima to it.
-It looks efficient, and the sound design is great!
+It looks efficient, and the sound design is excellent!

 The problem I have with the fights in the Bourne movies is the camera work and quick cuts.
-It’s way too shaky and moves around a lot, making the fights confusing.
+It’s too shaky and moves around a lot, confusing the fights.

 Maybe that’s intentional – fights are chaotic.
 But at the same time, choreographed fights have a narrative, and the narrative in the Bourne movie fights is hard to follow.